Kawika Mitchell

-Kawika Uilani Mitchell is a former American football linebacker in the National Football League (NFL).
-He played college football at University of South Florida.
-Mitchell was drafted by the Kansas City Chiefs in the 2nd round in 2003.
+Kawika Uilani Mitchell (born October 10, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the South Florida Bulls.
+Mitchell was selected by the Kansas City Chiefs in the second round in 2003.
 Mitchell also played for the New York Giants, Buffalo Bills and New Orleans Saints.

 College career

 Kawika Mitchell started his college football career with the University of Georgia, but transferred to the South Florida Bulls after his freshman year.
 During his career he made 367 tackles, a school record, and he was nominated for the Butkus Award as a junior and senior.

 Professional career

 While playing with the Giants, Mitchell was a resident of Hoboken, New Jersey.

 Mitchell appeared in Super Bowl XLII, and recorded 8 tackles and a sack.